sahilsv/Monster-s-Rolodex/README.md

 # Getting Started with Monster's Rolodex project

-A monster's rolodex built using React
+A monster's rolodex built using React.

 ## Available Scripts